🫂 Welcome to Bitcoin Knows

 📉 1.
 Inflation & Currency Debasement

 Governments devalue currency by printing more money, reducing individual purchasing power.
-Bitcoin restores scarcity to money—no one can arbitrarily increase its supply.
+Bitcoin restores scarcity to money—no one can arbitrarily increase its supply and therefore everyone must play by the same rules, even banks and governments.
+No one can bend the rules at the expense of others.

 💸 2.
 Unchecked Government Spending